woudc/woudc-data-registry/migration/bps/README.md

 # Sync all tables of the WOUDC Data Registry database except uv_index_hourly and totalozone to Elasticsearch
 woudc-data-registry admin search sync

-# Sync the uv_index_hourly and totalozone table to Elasticsearch
+# Sync the uv_index_hourly, totalozone, and ozonesonde tables to Elasticsearch
 woudc-data-registry admin search product-sync
 ```